 16. Services and Platforms

 Using SaaS and PaaS to build an MVP can help you in testing your MVP quite well.
 There are multiple choices to choose from and the building becomes easier and faster.
-These software and platforms also help in increasing reach of the product.
-Usually, developers face problems like compatibility of the app, mobile-friendly design and other code-based issues which can be eliminated as these tools already have taken care of those issues.
+These software and platforms also help in increasing the reach of the product.
+Usually, MVP developers face problems like compatibility of the app, mobile-friendly design, and other code-based issues which can be eliminated as these tools already have taken care of those issues.

 17. Manual-first MVP

 18. Concierge MVPs